hagai-reuveni/pwa-workshop/README.md

 # PWA workshop
-## Step 2 - Website Manifest
+## Step 1 - Https

-In this step we will add a website manifest and see it's influence over the website
+In this step we will deploy the website to a url provided by [surge](https://surge.sh/) and see how easily we'll have our own private (secure) url for our soon to be PWA

-in order to do so we will use - [realfavicongenerator.net](realfavicongenerator.net)